Domaine des Anges, Côtes du Ventoux

 (Matthew Nugent, Evening Herald)

-Domaine des Anges' winemaker Ciaràn
+Domaine des Anges' former winemaker Ciaràn

 Rooney

-1999.
+was one of the first people we met professionally when we started BRW.
 He struck us as quiet and intensely serious man (he still is where

 Swan and Gay McGuinness (neither of whom could be said to be introverts)